How To Hide Your Browsing History And Protect It From ISPs

 A VPN (Virtual Private Network) is a private network that encrypts all of your traffic and routes it through a server in a location of your choice.
 Not even your ISP can see what you’re browsing online.
 VPN is the first go-to choice with the quickest solution.

 One of the best VPNs is Astrill VPN.
 It is best in terms of encrypting your traffic and protecting your privacy.
 Its features include Smart mode, application filter, VPN sharing, kill switch and App Guard, best Astrill protocols, and many others providing an unforgettable VPN experience.
 You can also perform a DNS leak test to check whether your data is exposed while using a VPN.
 With the fastest speed and affordable subscription plans available as low as $12.5, Astrill offers ultra-fast VPN servers in 55+ countries.
-View the pricing plans here to subscribe today.

 2. Use a proxy server

 You can also use a proxy server to keep your browsing history hidden from your ISP.
 Proxy servers act as a middleman between you and the websites you visit.
-The server will hide your IP address and mask your activities.
+The server will change your IP address and mask your activities.
 As a bonus, proxy servers can also speed up your browsing experience.

 There are a lot of different proxy servers out there, so it’s important to do your research before you choose one.
 Make sure to find one that is trustworthy and reliable.